Naming Your Business – Protect Your Brand

 4. Get Professional Help.
 Use a licensed attorney.

-Charles Riddle at EsquireTrademarks.com has 18 years experience practicing trademark, copyright, and intellectual property law.
+Charles Riddle at EsquireTrademarks.com has 20 years experience practicing trademark, copyright, and intellectual property law.
 We can answer your legal questions on the spot.
-We use our experience to guide you through the process and avoid common pitfalls.
+We use our experience to guide you through the trademark process and avoid common pitfalls.
+For more information on naming your business, see our articles on Tips for Naming Your Business, The Stylistic Approach to Naming Your Business, and 10 Strategies to Consider When Choosing a Company Name for Trademark Use.